What is the value of your brand to customers? Take a look at your value proposition.

 Example #2: Stripe

-The Value Proposition: “Millions of companies of all sizes use Stripe online and in person to accept payments, send payouts, automate financial processes, and ultimately grow revenue.”
+The Value Proposition: “Millions of companies of all sizes use Stripe to accept payments online and in person, embed financial services, power custom revenue models, and build a more profitable business.”

 Why It Works: This example accomplishes several things:

-- It draws the audience in with a headline (“Financial infrastructure for the internet”) that clues you into the overall theme of the business.
+- It draws the audience in with a headline (“Financial infrastructure to grow your revenue”) that clues you into the overall theme of the business.

-- It’s declarative as “for the internet.”
+- It’s declarative as “millions of companies of all sizes.”
 There’s no room for argument, and it positions the brand as a leader among competitors.

 - It follows up with a clear explanation of exactly who the service is for (online businesses) and what it does (handles high-traffic online payments).